lilawalker/AND-Digital-Golden-Shoe/README.md

 I would like to see whether the selected item is in stock

 As a user
-So that I can add purchase an item
+So that I can purchase an item
 I would like to add an item to my basket

 As a user